Summer is almost here, and you do not want to miss these fun summer festivals taking place all over north Alabama!

 The Miracle Worker

 An outdoor drama depicting the life of America’s first lady of courage attracts thousands of visitors to the North Alabama town of Tuscumbia every year.
 Playwright William Gibson's epic drama, The Miracle Worker, is performed on the grounds of Ivy Green, the birthplace of Helen Keller, showcasing to the world the miracle that took place in the late 1800s.
-This year’s production will run on Fridays and Saturdays June 3 through July 16.
+This year’s production will run on Fridays and Saturdays June 2-24 and July 7-15.

 Gates open at 7pm and play begins at 8pm.
 Admission is $15/reserve seats and $10 for general admission.
 A group rate is offered for groups of 20 or more for $13/person.
 Special seating is available upon request for persons with special needs with a two-week notice.
 Tickets may be purchased with a credit card by calling (256) 383-4066.